-Dependable capacity is also used to describe the capacity contributions of non-intermittent resources.
+8 Dependable capacity is also used to describe the capacity contributions of non-intermittent resources.
 For convenience, capacity contributions of all resources are referred to as ELCC.

-Clayton Falls Hydroelectric Generating Station is a non-integrated Heritage hydroelectric facility located about 5 km west of Bella Coola.
+9 Clayton Falls Hydroelectric Generating Station is a non-integrated Heritage hydroelectric facility located about 5 km west of Bella Coola.

-- contributions from BC Hydro's existing Heritage hydro assets, Resource Smart - 2 upgrades to existing BC Hydro hydroelectric facilities and the Waneta Transaction.
-10 - 3 Average energy capability is calculated based upon the maximum amount of annual - 4 energy that the Heritage hydroelectric assets can produce under average water - 5 conditions.
-11
+1 contributions from BC Hydro's existing Heritage hydro assets, Resource Smart

-- 6 The FELCC of BC Hydro's Heritage hydro resources (including Resource Smart - 7 upgrades and the Waneta Transaction) is approximately 44,100 GWh/year in F2017. - 8 The difference between the Heritage hydro average energy capability and FELCC is - 9 4,100 GWh/year, which is the average non-firm energy capability of the Heritage - hydro resources.
-Relying on this 4,100 GWh/year means that, on an operational - basis, if Heritage hydro water conditions are lower than average, IPP non-firm - energy/market purchases may be required to replace non-firm Heritage hydro. - The ELCC of the Heritage hydro resources is 11,40012 MW in F2017, including - contributions from BC Hydro's existing Heritage hydro assets, Resource Smart - upgrades to existing BC Hydro facilities and the Waneta Transaction.
+- 2 upgrades to existing BC Hydro hydroelectric facilities and the Waneta Transaction.10 - 3 Average energy capability is calculated based upon the maximum amount of annual - 4 energy that the Heritage hydroelectric assets can produce under average water - 5 conditions.11 - 6 BC Hydro's Heritage hydro FELCC is approximately 44,100 GWh/year in F2017. - 7 The difference between the Heritage hydro average energy capability and FELCC is - 8 4,100 GWh/year, which is the average non-firm energy capability of the Heritage - 9 hydro resources.
+Relying on this 4,100 GWh/year means that, on an operational - 10 basis, if Heritage hydro water conditions are lower than average, IPP non-firm - energy/market purchases may be required to replace non-firm Heritage hydro. - The ELCC of the Heritage hydro resources is 11,500 MW in F2017, including contributions from BC Hydro's existing Heritage hydro assets, Resource Smart upgrades to existing BC Hydro facilities and the Waneta Transaction.

-2.3.1.1 Clean Energy Act Self-Sufficiency Requirements
+15 2.3.1.1 Clean Energy Act Self-Sufficiency Requirements

-- Pursuant to subsection 6(2) of the CEA, BC Hydro is required to achieve electricity - self-sufficiency by the year 2016 (i.e., F2017) and each year after that, by holding - the rights to an amount of electricity that meets its electricity supply obligations - 20 under average water conditions from its Heritage assets that are hydroelectric - facilities, taking into account DSM and electricity solely from electricity generating - facilities within the Province.
-As discussed above, to support this determination, the
+Pursuant to subsection 6(2) of the CEA, BC Hydro is required to achieve electricity self-sufficiency by the year 2016 (i.e., F2017), by holding the rights to an amount of electricity that meets its electricity supply obligations under average water conditions from its Heritage assets that are hydroelectric facilities, taking into account DSM and electricity solely from electricity generating facilities within the Province.
+As discussed above, to support this determination, the Heritage hydro energy capability is defined in the Electricity Self-Sufficiency Regulation as the capability under